Cqu-whb/TripleBrain/README.md

 1. Folder Description
-  This is TripleBrain written in C#, divided into two folders： "Fixed_Point": an algorithm based on floating point implementation;
+  This is TripleBrain written in C# and Matlab, divided into two folders： "Fixed_Point": an algorithm based on floating point implementation;
   "FloatPoint":   an algorithm based on fixed point implementation.
+  "Image_Proc_Code": Image (including static image and DVS dataset) preprocessing script, including static image downsampling, DOG                                   filtering and AER preprocessing of DVS dataset

   In order to conduct a more direct test on the 8 datasets of MNIST, ETH-80, ORL-10, ORL-10-ext, Yale-10, N-MNIST, Poker-DVS also called Cards-DVS, Posture-DVS, at the same time, to display its parameters more intuitively, we respectively include 8 folders in "Fixed_Point" and "FloatPoint".
   Under the "Fixed_Point" folder, there are 8 folders as follows: